Testing spontaneous wavefunction collapse with quantum electromechanics

 Using an array of frequency non-degenerate resonators, our scheme can be repeated in rapid succession, cooling the qubit beyond what can be achieved with a single swap operation and multiplying the rate of phonons transfered to the qubit by the number of mechanical resonators.
 Ultimately, a given CSL collapse rate can be ruled out if it predicts a higher CSL phonon flux than is observed for the relevant correlation length.

-While our protocol could be applied using a variety of electromechanical systems \cite{Chu2017, Chu2018,BeraTanmoy2021Lfci}, we consider electromechanical coupling between resonant bulk acoustic waves (BAW) and a superconducting flux qubit.
-We choose this example because strong Jaynes-Cummings coupling has been demonstrated in such a system using a piezoelectric interaction~\cite{Chu2017, Chu2018}, BAW resonances can easily reach frequencies at which thermal noise is frozen out at cryogenic temperatures, the high number of mechanical modes within the tunable frequency range of the qubit provides a natural array of mechanical resonators, and because bulk acoustic wave resonances also offer the potential for very high collapse induced heating rates at relevant collapse correlations lengths $r_c$, as we will show in what follows.
+While our protocol could be applied using a variety of electromechanical systems \cite{Chu2017, Chu2018,BeraTanmoy2021Lfci}, we consider electromechanical coupling between resonant bulk acoustic waves (BAW) and a superconducting qubit.
+We choose this example because strong Jaynes-Cummings coupling has been demonstrated in such a system using a piezoelectric interaction~\cite{Chu2017, Chu2018}, BAW resonances can easily reach frequencies at which thermal noise is frozen out at cryogenic temperatures, the high number of mechanical modes within the tunable frequency range of the qubit provides a natural array of mechanical resonators, and because bulk acoustic wave resonances also offer the potential for very high collapse induced heating rates at relevant collapse correlations lengths $r_c$.
+As we will show in what follows, this arises due to the close matching of their wavelength (at typical GHz frequencies) to the expected collapes correlation length, and to their ultra-low acoustic dissipation.